mikebelanger/minimal_threejs_cljs/README.md

 open target/index.html
 ```

-You will see `Hello world` printed in the console.
+You will see a transparent, spinning cube.
+It's probably best to view with Chrome/FF.

 ### Folders